Your own effective and affordable pre-workout supplement.

 Attention, effective does not mean miraculous.

-If you do 60kg of bench press today, you will not switch to 100kg of bench press tomorrow.
+If you do 60kg of flat bench press today, you won't move up to 100kg of bench press tomorrow.

 It can be used at any stage you are in, and they are safe ingredients, as long as you respect the recommended doses.

-You can of course add more ingredients, if necessary, or remove, if you want something more basic.
+You can obviously add more ingredients, if you feel necessary, or remove them, if you want something more basic.

-Oh, and of course, don't forget the most important.
+Oh, and of course, don't forget the most important thing.

 Training, diet and rest.

-how can i mix all these supplements and take?
+How can I mix all these supplements and take them?

-Just put in the shaker, shake and drink :)
+Just put it in the shaker, shake it and drink :)

 Good,